Scenario Analysis Animation

 A scenario is a sequence of actions and changes based on assumptions, decisions, and events leading to business outcomes.

-A scenario has input and out values and a scenario is applied to a context or environment of organizations/systems.
+A scenario has input and output values, and a scenario is applied to a context or environment of organizations/systems.
 The organization or systems-specific interpreted output values (results) of a scenario are called Business Outcomes.

 Create a Scenario

-On Dragon1 you can create or model a scenario for any type of solution or project, using the following entity classes:
+On Dragon1, you can create or model a scenario for any solution or project using the following entity classes:

-- Action - An action is the act, fact, or process of doing something, typically to achieve an aim, objective, goal, or target.
-Examples of actions are: writing a document, programming software, constructing a desk, informing people, and testing materials.
+8. Action - An action is the act, fact, or process of doing something, typically to achieve an aim, objective, goal, or target.
+Examples of actions are writing a document, programming software, constructing a desk, informing people, and testing materials.

-- Change - A change is an act, fact, or process through which something becomes different.
+9. Change - A change is an act, fact, or process through which something becomes different.
 A change is about changing what is present now and how it is done up until now.
 A change is a type of action.
-An example of a change is: up until now in the project we used programming language X, but that costs too much time and training, so now we change to use programming language Y for the left period of time in the project.
+An example of a change is that, up until now, we have used programming language X in the project, but that has cost too much time and training.
+Now, we have changed to using the programming language Y for the remaining project period.

 A scenario can be linked to and run for any model, view, or visualization on Dragon1.